lamhq/tech-notes/pages/backend/python/testing.md

 ## Organize test files

-Test files should be in a separate `tests` folder:
+Test files should be in a separate `tests/` folder:

 ```
 module/